fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ## Host Expiry Settings

-The `host_expiry` section allows you to define if and when hosts should be removed from Fleet if they have not checked in.
+The `host_expiry` section lets you define if and when hosts should be removed from Fleet if they have not checked in.
 Once a host has been removed from Fleet, it will need to re-enroll with a valid `enroll_secret` to connect to your Fleet instance.

 ### Host Expiry Enabled